 In chronic Traumatic Brain Injury (TBI), especially mild TBI, the EEG is of less diagnostic and prognostic value- these patients often have normal EEGs.
 In patients who have seizure disorders or specific neurologic findings after TBI, the EEG can be useful and is administered by a neurologist.

+Limitations with an EEG.
 The problem with the EEG is that it gathers information over a brief period of time while the patients remains still.
 This is much the same as an EKG and avoids motion artifact.
-When the patients moves, the electrical activity can be distorted.
+When the patient moves, the electrical activity can be distorted.
 Over 50 years ago, cardiologists began using holter monitors where patients took a compact EKG monitor home.
 Electrical activity could then be recorded over a one week period.
-Intermittent cardiac rhythm disturbances could then be detected and a diary kept to correlate with patient’s symptoms.
+Intermittent cardiac rhythm disturbances could then be detected and a diary kept to correlate with the patient’s symptoms.

-I often hear patients complain after a mild TBI they can no longer focus on a computer screen.
+Vision Problems and mild TBI.
+I have often heard patients complain after a mild TBI they can no longer focus on a computer screen.
 They become fatigued and can’t follow the text on the screen.
 If these patients’ eye movements could be tracked while they were working, a wealth of new data points could be created.
 If pre-injury tracings of eye movements were stored for individuals on a routine basis, at home or in the workplace, then more accurate comparisons could be made.
 The privacy concerns of workers would need to be taken into account.
 Football players are now being given pre-season baseline testing on eye movements to detect future concussions.

 Steven H. Rauchman, M.D. is an eye physician and surgeon who has been in private practice for 30 years.
-He has served as a Traumatic Brain Injury (TBI) medical/legal expert for the last 6 years specializing in the area of personal injury and related traumatic brain injuries.
+He has served as a medical-legal Expert Witness and consultant about vision problems and those related to Traumatic Brain Injury (TBI) for the last 6 years.
+He is sought in civil litigation, personal injury and healthcare cases.